-People like to argue over whether what’s better: a gas grill or a charcoal one.
-They like to argue that the grill they prefer is the easiest one to use, produces the best tasting food, or is the easiest to clean up.
-Although we can’t speak to those first two points, the one thing that we can say is that both of these grill types can be easy to clean—if the consumer takes the time to prepare them properly and takes a few steps to clean them up.
+People like to argue over what grill is better: a gas grill or a charcoal one.
+They say the grill they prefer is the easiest one to use, produces the best tasting food, or is the easiest to clean up.
+Although we can’t speak to those first two points, the one thing we can say is that both of these grill types can be easy to clean.
+But you must take the time to prepare them properly and take a few steps to clean them up.

-As you may have realized by now, this article is dedicated to helping our readers keep their grills clean.
-While gas grills are the easiest to maintain, charcoal grills can also be easily maintained if the consumer is willing to plan ahead and purchase the right tools for the job.
-With that said, let’s jump into things and find out how both gas and charcoal grill owners can keep their grills in good condition for a lot longer.
+As you may have realized by now, this article is dedicated to helping you keep your grills clean.
+While gas grills are the easiest to maintain, charcoal grills can also be easy if you are willing to plan ahead and purchase the right tools for the job.
+With that said, let’s jump into things and find out how both gas and charcoal grill owners can keep their grills in good condition for a long time.

-One of the first things that you can do to make their life easier is to make sure that their grill is set up properly in the first place.
+One of the first things that you can do is to make sure your grill is set up properly.
 This means placing the grill in a well-ventilated open space that’s at least 10-feet away from your home.
-Make sure that there are no limbs or other combustible surfaces overhead and that the legs are properly installed and firmly in place.
+Make sure there are no limbs or other combustible surfaces overhead and that the legs are properly installed and firmly in place.

-If you’re using a charcoal grill, there are fewer things to check but that doesn’t mean that you can just start grilling.
+If you’re using a charcoal grill, there are a few things to check too.
 If the grill’s been used before, be sure to check that the previous charcoal debris has been removed from the grill and that the vents aren’t blocked.
 Also, make sure that the grill grate is clean and ready to go.

 Clear Away Grease & Ash

-Although gas and charcoal grills are different animals, much of the maintenance that has to be performed on each one isn’t all that different.
+Much of the maintenance that gas and charcoal grills require isn’t all that different.
 For gas grills, make sure to remove the bottom tray and use a plastic scraper to scrape the grease into the trash.
 If using a charcoal grill, make sure to dump out the charcoals after they’ve cooled into a metal can.

 Keep The Grill Clean

-The next thing that you’re going to want to do to keep your grill in good condition is to clean it inside and out.
+The next thing you’re going to want to do is to clean the grill inside and out.
 For that job, you’re going to need a few tools.
-One of the most important tools to use is a great grill cleaner that’s made specifically for your type of grill.
+One of the most important tools to use is a grill cleaner made specifically for your type of grill.
 It’s also a good idea to have a microfiber cloth available, a sponge, a grate scraper, and depending on the type of grill you own either a window cleaner or stainless steel cleaner.
 The grill should be cleaned thoroughly after every 5 to 10 uses.
-Remember, a clean grill will not only last longer but will also be more effective.
+Remember, a clean BBQ grill will not only last longer but will also be more effective.

 Cleaning Grill Grates